Katherine Sharp

 Health Behavior Theory; Health Communication; Women's Health; Stress and Coping

-Dr. Sharp is an Associate Clinical Professor and Director of Graduate Studies in the Department of Behavioral and Community Health in the School of Public Health.
-In addition to her Director of Graduate Studies role, she serves on the Board of Directors and the Executive Committee of American Bone Health, a national non-profit organization promoting bone health.
+Dr. Sharp is a Clinical Professor and Director of Graduate Studies in the Department of Behavioral and Community Health in the School of Public Health.

-Dr. Sharp has 16 years of high-level, administrative experience in an accredited School of Public Health, 21 years of public health teaching experience, 12 years of health communication research experience, eight of which were working for government consulting firms on health communication/social marketing projects and campaigns funded by the NIH, CDC, NSF and SAMSHA.
+Dr. Sharp has extensive high-level, administrative and teaching experience in an accredited School of Public Health.
+As Director of Graduate Studies, she is the primary administrator for all graduate student and graduate programs tasks.
+She also has several years of health communication research experience as she worked for government consulting firms on health communication/social marketing projects and campaigns funded by the NIH, CDC, NSF and SAMSHA.

 Her research expertise is in health literacy, health behavior theory, social marketing, market research, planning, implementing and evaluating health communication campaigns/interventions, survey design and focus group moderation.
 Additionally, she enjoys public speaking, planning and facilitating workshops and orientations.